daconjurer/HerkulexSDK/README.md

 * The code is strongly based on the ROBOTIS Dynamixel SDK (Protocol1.0/2.0) https://github.com/ROBOTIS-GIT/DynamixelSDK part of the ROBOTIS Official GitHub ([ROBOTIS-GIT](https://github.com/ROBOTIS-GIT)).

+## Note

+* The HerkuleX trademark is property of HYULIMROBOT.
+This SDK intends to be an API for developers and is free software.